Fadi002/WPR/README.md

     For compile {
         Step 1: just open cmd as administrator, then type "pip install pyinstaller".
 After that, open another cmd on the repo directory and type "pyinstaller --onefile WPR.py".
-        Step 2: You should see a folder named "dist" for a few minutes.
+        Step 2: You should see a folder named "dist".
-        Step 3:You will see WPR.exe inside it.
+        Step 3: You will see WPR.exe inside it.
     }

 }